Augustus: First settlement

 According to historian H. H. Scullard, however, Octavian's power was based on the exercise of "a predominant military power and ... the ultimate sanction of his authority was force, however much the fact was disguised."
 The Senate proposed to Octavian, the victor of Rome's civil wars, that he once again assume command of the provinces.
 The Senate's proposal was a ratification of Octavian's extra-constitutional power.
 Through the Senate, Octavian was able to continue the appearance of a still-functional constitution.
 Feigning reluctance, he accepted a ten-year responsibility of overseeing provinces that were considered chaotic.
 The provinces ceded to Augustus for that ten-year period comprised much of the conquered Roman world, including all of Hispania and Gaul, Syria, Cilicia, Cyprus, and Egypt.
 Moreover, command of these provinces provided Octavian with control over the majority of Rome's legions.

 While Octavian acted as consul in Rome, he dispatched senators to the provinces under his command as his representatives to manage provincial affairs and ensure that his orders were carried out.
 The provinces not under Octavian's control were overseen by governors chosen by the Roman Senate.
 Octavian became the most powerful political figure in the city of Rome and in most of its provinces, but he did not have a monopoly on political and martial power.
 The Senate still controlled North Africa, an important regional producer of grain, as well as Illyria and Macedonia, two strategic regions with several legions.
 However, the Senate had control of only five or six legions distributed among three senatorial proconsuls, compared to the twenty legions under the control of Octavian, and their control of these regions did not amount to any political or military challenge to Octavian.
-The Senate's control over some of the Roman provinces helped maintain a republican façade for the autocratic principate.
+The Senate's control over some of the Roman provinces helped maintain a republican facade for the autocratic principate.
 Also, Octavian's control of entire provinces followed republican-era precedents for the objective of securing peace and creating stability, in which such prominent Romans as Pompey had been granted similar military powers in times of crisis and instability.